punkertron/LPC/README.md

     - Introduce network play for remote two-player matches.

 4. **UI Enhancements**
-    - Turn the board around if playing for black against the computer.
+    - ~~Turn the board around if playing for black against the computer.~~ Done! 🎊
     - Animate piece captures more smoothly.
     - Add sounds and a game timer.